C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

     System.out.println("Age: " + this.age);
   }

-  public String getName() {
+  //non-static method that gets the value of name and returns it public String getName() {
     return this.name;
   }

-  public int getAge() {
+  //non-static method that gets the value of age and returns it public int getAge() {
     return this.age;
   }

-  public void setName(String name) {
+  //non-static method that sets the value of name and returns nothing public void setName(String name) {
     this.name = name;
   }

-  public int setAge(int age) {
+  //non-static method that sets the value of age and returns nothing public int setAge(int age) {
     this.age = age;
   }